mishelashala/zettelkasten/sources/Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding.md

 «Every commodity which comes into exchange is at one and the same time a commodity and the price of what is given in exchange for it.
 The aggregate of commodities therefore is identical with the aggregate of the prices paid for them; or, the price of the whole national produce is nothing else than the national produce itself.», p35

+> Note: author is quoting Conrad Schmidt

+### Schmidt's own admission of saying "nothing"

+«"[...] this tautological declaration denotes no increase of true knowledge, neither does it serve as a special test of the correctness of the alleged law that commodities exchange in proportion to the labor embodied in them."», p35

+> Note: author is quoting Conrad Schmidt

 ## References

 - Boenigk, ed., [[Staatswissenschaftliche Arbeiten.
 Festgaben für Karl Knies]], Berlin, 1896.